Conjunction (astronomy): 1503

-Between December 22, 1503 and December 27, 1503 all thright bright outer planets Mars, Jupiter and Saturn reached their opposition to sun and stood therefore close together at the nocturnal sky.
-During the opposition period 1503 Mars stood 3 times in conjunction with Jupiter (October 5, 1503, January 19, 1504 and February 8, 1504) and 3 times in conjunction with Saturn (October 14, 1503, December 26, 1503 and March 7, 1504).
-Jupiter and Saturn stood on May 24, 1504 in close conjunction with an angular separation of 19 arcminutes.
+Between December 22, 1503, and December 27, 1503, all three bright outer planets Mars, Jupiter and Saturn reached their opposition to the Sun and stood therefore close together at the nocturnal sky.
+During the opposition period 1503 Mars stood 3 times in conjunction with Jupiter (October 5, 1503, January 19, 1504, and February 8, 1504) and 3 times in conjunction with Saturn (October 14, 1503, December 26, 1503, and March 7, 1504).
+Jupiter and Saturn stood on May 24, 1504, in close conjunction with an angular separation of 19 arcminutes.

 1604

-On October 9, 1604 a conjunction between Mars and Jupiter took place, whereby Mars passed Jupiter 1.8 degrees southward.
+On October 9, 1604, a conjunction between Mars and Jupiter took place, whereby Mars passed Jupiter 1.8 degrees southward.
 Only two degrees away from Jupiter Kepler's Supernova appeared on the same day.
 This was perhaps the only time in recorded history a supernova took place near a conjunction of two planets.

+Saturn passed Kepler's Supernova on December 12th, 1604 33 arc minutes southly, which was however unobservable as the elongation to the sun was just 3.1 degrees.
+On December 24, 1604 Mercury stood in conjunction with Kepler's Supernova, whereby it was 1.8 degrees south of it.
+As the elongation of this event to the sun was 15 degree, it was in principle observable.
+On January 20th, 1605 Venus passed Kepler's Supernova 29 arc minutes northwards at an elongation of 43.1 degrees to the sun.

 1899

 In early December 1899 the Sun and the naked-eye planets appeared to lie within a band 35 degrees wide along the ecliptic as seen from the Earth.
 As a consequence, over the period 1–4 December 1899, the Moon reached conjunction with, in order, Jupiter, Uranus, the Sun, Mercury, Mars, Saturn and Venus.
 Most of these conjunctions were not visible because of the glare of the Sun.